mattermost/mattermost-developer-documentation/site/content/integrate/apps/testing/_index.md

 To run end-to-end testing with Cypress you need to do the following:

 - Clone the [Mattermost app examples](https://github.com/mattermost/mattermost-app-examples) repository
-- Launch the mattermost server
+- Launch the Mattermost server

 ```bash
 cd mattermost-app-examples